Hands holding out marine debris collected from a lake shoreline.

 Taking a Bite Out of Lunchroom Waste in Northeast Michigan

-The Community Foundation for Northeast Michigan and Northeast Michigan Great Lakes Stewardship Initiative are leading "Food for Thought," a project engaging 500 youth in grades 3-12 in Northeast Michigan to reduce waste produced in school lunchrooms.
+The Community Foundation for Northeast Michigan and Northeast Michigan Great Lakes Stewardship Initiative reduced waste produced in school lunchrooms in Northeast Michigan.

 Type of Project: Prevention